antonio-petricca/buddy-linux/README.md

 $ sudo reboot
 ```

 Don't forget that the ntve mentioned version compiles **only up to the kernel 4.12.x**.
+If you want to install it on latest kernels, you have to address [my driver porting](https://www.paragon-software.com/home/ntfs-linux-professional/).

 If you wish to embed the driver into other kernel versions, you have to boot into with the **ntfs-3g** driver and repeat the same procedure.